graememcc/funkierJS/docs/markdown/byCategory.md

 Returns a shallow clone of the given object.
 All enumerable and non-enumerable properties from the given object and its prototype chain will be copied, and will be enumerable or non-enumerable as appropriate.
-Note that values from Object.prototype, Array.prototype, will not be copied, but those prototypes will be in the prototype chain of the clone if they are in the prototype chain of the original object.
+Note that values from `Object.prototype`, `Array.prototype`, will not be copied, but those prototypes will be in the prototype chain of the clone if they are in the prototype chain of the original object.
 Functions are returned unchanged.
 Non-primitive values are copied by reference.

 Exercise caution when cloning properties that have get/set functions defined in the descriptor: the cloned object